Comparative e-backtests for general risk measures: Comparative e-backtests

-As mentioned in Section \ref{subsec:null}, the null hypotheses we considered in \eqref{eq:h-} and \eqref{eq:h+} are much stricter than those based on $S$-dominance (on average) in \cite{NZ17} because conditional $S$-dominance is not usually satisfied for two competing stochastic processes in the real world.
+As mentioned in Section \ref{subsec:null}, the null hypotheses we considered in \eqref{eq:h-} and \eqref{eq:h+} are much stricter than those based on $S$-dominance (on average).
 In this sense, it is possible that both null hypotheses \eqref{eq:h-} and \eqref{eq:h+} are rejected simultaneously.
-The same problem will also happen for most tests of conditional dominance, including \cite{AGSZ24}.
 However, by the nature of e-processes as supermartingales, our method can still tell valuable information by comparing the pair of e-processes testing \eqref{eq:h-} and \eqref{eq:h+} even though both of them might be rejected at the end.
-As a result, we obtain a modified three-zone approach for comparative backtests based on that proposed by \cite{FZG16} and \cite{NZ17}: Suppose that the e-processes we obtained for $H^-(\psi)$ and $H^+(\psi)$ are $\{M^-_t\}_{t\in\T_+}$ and $\{M^+_t\}_{t\in\T_+}$, respectively, and the rejection threshold is $1/\alpha$ for $\alpha\in(0,1)$. \begin{enumerate}[(i)] \item When $H^-(\psi)$ is rejected but $H^+(\psi)$ is not, the internal process is in the red region and does not pass the backtest. \item When $H^+(\psi)$ is rejected but $H^-(\psi)$ is not, the internal process is in the green region and passes the backtest. \item When both $H^-(\psi)$ and $H^+(\psi)$ are rejected, the internal process is in the yellow (or orange) region.
-In this case, we are able to take advantage of our sequential testing nature to further compare the e-processes $\{M^-_t\}_{t\in\T}$ and $\{M^+_t\}_{t\in\T}$.
-We propose the notion of weak dominance as follows. \begin{definition} Let $\psi:\M\to\R^{d}$ be elicitable with scoring function $S:\R^{d+1}\to\R$.
-For predictible processes $\{R_t\}_{t\in\T_+}$ and $\{R^*_t\}_{t\in\T_+}$ and their corresponding e-processes $\{M^-_t\}_{t\in\T_+}$ and $\{M^+_t\}_{t\in\T_+}$ in \eqref{eq:e-proc-} and \eqref{eq:e-proc+}, \begin{enumerate} \item if then we say \emph{$\{R_t\}_{t\in\T_+}$ weakly dominates $\{R^*_t\}_{t\in\T_+}$ in magnitude} (the converse holds true by changing ``$<$" to ``$>$"); \item if then we say \emph{$\{R_t\}_{t\in\T_+}$ weakly dominates $\{R^*_t\}_{t\in\T_+}$ in speed} (the converse holds true by changing ``$>$" to ``$<$"). \end{enumerate} \end{definition} For weak dominance in magnitude, an e-value serves as an average overall ``score" for our comparative test.
-Whereas for weak dominance in speed, we observe which null hypothesis is rejected faster than the other by comparing the stopping times when the two e-processes exceed a prespecified threshold respectively.
-Of course, the larger the differences $|\sup_{t\in\T_+}M^-_t-\sup_{t\in\T_+}M^+_t|$ and $|\tau^--\tau^+|$ we observe, the stronger the conclusions we get. \item When neither $H^-(\psi)$ nor $H^+(\psi)$ is rejected, no clear conclusion is obtained and further investigation is required.
-This makes the internal process still in the yellow region.
-However, Theorem \ref{thm:con} below shows that under an iid setup, if neither $H^-(\psi)$ nor $H^+(\psi)$ is true, both $H^-(\psi)$ and $H^+(\psi)$ will be rejected with asymptotic power $1$ under properly chosen betting processes.
-Therefore, case (iv) is less likely compared with the other three. \end{enumerate}
+As a result, we obtain a modified three-zone approach for comparative backtests based on that proposed by \cite{FZG16} and \cite{NZ17}: Suppose that the e-processes we obtained for $H^-(\psi)$ and $H^+(\psi)$ are $\{M^-_t\}_{t\in\T_+}$ and $\{M^+_t\}_{t\in\T_+}$, respectively, and the rejection threshold is $1/\alpha$ for $\alpha\in(0,1)$.

+(i) When $H^-(\psi)$ is rejected but $H^+(\psi)$ is not, the internal process is in the red region and does not pass the backtest.

+(ii) When $H^+(\psi)$ is rejected but $H^-(\psi)$ is not, the internal process is in the green region and passes the backtest.